Watch the video above to learn more about managed care abuse. If you have a potential claim, please email us.

 Theodore J. Leopold, who leads the firm’s Managed Care Abuse team and Co-Chair’s the firm’s Complex Tort Litigation practice, was the lead trial attorney in Chipps v.
 Humana and was nominated by the Public Justice Foundation as “Trial Lawyer of the Year” for his leadership in this ground-breaking litigation against the managed care industry, which was also featured in the National Law Journal’s “Top Verdicts of the Year.”
 Mr. Leopold is also frequently recognized by peers as being among the best in his area of practice.
 He was named to Lawdragon’s “500 Leading Lawyers in America” (2020, 2021), The Legal 500's “Leading Lawyers” (2021), “Best Lawyer” by 28th Edition of The Best Lawyers in America (2022) and “Top Lawyer” by Palm Beach Illustrated 2021, “Distinguished Leader” by Daily Business Review (2021), Florida Super Lawyer (2021).

 Leslie M. Kroeger, a highly accomplished trial attorney and Co-Chair of Cohen Milstein’s Complex Tort Litigation practice, actively litigates managed care abuse cases and speaks frequently on managed care legal trends, including at the 2018 Florida Workers’ Advocates Annual Conference and the 2017 North Carolina Advocates for Justice Annual Conference.
 Ms. Kroeger is widely recognized for her leadership and legal skills.
 She was named Lawdragon’s “500 Leading Lawyers in America” (2020, 2021), “Best Lawyer” by 28th Edition of The Best Lawyers in America (2022), “Top Lawyer” by Palm Beach Illustrated (2021), Florida Super Lawyer (2021), and recognized in the 2021 edition of Florida Trend’s “Florida Legal Elite”.
 Ms. Kroeger is also the Past President of the Florida Justice Association.

-- Diana L. Martin, an appellate attorney, focuses extensively on managed care abuse litigation.
+Diana L. Martin, an appellate attorney, focuses extensively on managed care abuse litigation.
 Given the complexity of managed care abuse litigation, her appellate experience is integral to the overarching litigation strategy, developing novel legal theories, arguing complex issues of law, and assisting trial counsel in preserving and protecting the record in the event of an appeal.
 She was recognized by her peers as a “Best Lawyer” by 28th Edition of The Best Lawyers in America (2022) and “Top Lawyer” by Palm Beach Illustrated (2021).